SpankChain/docs.spankpay.com/docs/api-reference.md

 })
 ```

+### Selecting a SpankPay UI Version
-The payment frame is available in both modal and full-page interstitial versions.
+The payment frame is available in both modal and full-screen versions.
 The modal version will be loaded by default - you can activate the full-page flow by passing the parameter `fullscreen: true` to the `spankpay.show` call:

 ```javascript
 spankpay.show({